kusumsgit/Linux/README.md

-# Linux
+# Linux and Networking
 Learning Linux
 Hello all!
-This file is important for all those who want to learn Linux from basic.
-It will include the important command and write up about Linux.
+This repo contains the information about Linux and networking concepts.
+It will include the important command and write up about Linux and networking.
 Happy learning :)